Python (ixmp package)

 • comment (str, optional) – Annotation describing the unit or why it was added.
 The current database user and timestamp are appended automatically.

-check_access(user: str, models: str | Sequence[str], access: str = 'view') bool | Dict[str, bool][source]
+check_access(user: str, models: str | Sequence[str], access: str = 'view') bool | dict[str, bool][source]

 Check access to specific models.